PouyaDini10/azure-network-protocols/README.md

 <img width="441" alt="image" src="https://github.com/user-attachments/assets/1fae5267-c304-416b-930b-d7de624dd563" />

-In this portion of the lab, we will exmaine SSH traffic.
-A quick definition, SSH(Secure Shell) is used to make a secure connection from one computer to another computer over an unsecured network.
+In this portion of the lab, we will examine SSH traffic.
+A quick definition: SSH(Secure Shell) is used to connect securely from one computer to another over an unsecured network.

 In essence, SSH provides a secured encrypted tunnel so you can:
 - Remotely log in to another computer